Jo Butterfield

-Joanna Butterfield (born 19 March 1979) is a British parasport athlete who competes in the F51 club and discus throw.
+Joanna Butterfield (born 19 March 1979) is a British parasport athlete who competes in wheelchair curling.
+She previously competed in the F51 club and discus throw, before switching sports in 2023.
 In 2014 Butterfield set a European record in the club while winning the event at the 2014 IPC Athletics European Championships.
 The following year she added the World title at the 2015 IPC Athletics World Championships in Qatar, securing a place at the 2016 Paralympic Games.
 She went on to set a World record in the Club throw event while winning Gold at the 2016 Paralympic Games in Rio.
-In 2023 She switched sport to Wheelchair Curling.

-Personal history
+Personal life

 Butterfield was born in Yorkshire, England in 1979, but later moved to Glasgow in Scotland.
 In 2011, she was diagnosed with a spinal tumor which resulted in her being paralysed below the chest.
+Butterfield married her wife in 2022.